Grant Cardone: Early life

-Cardone was born on March 21, 1958, in Lake Charles, Louisiana, as one of five children of Curtis Louis and Concetta Neil Cardone.
+Born on March 21, 1958, in Lake Charles, Louisiana, Cardone is one of five children of Curtis Louis and Concetta Neil Cardone.
 His father owned a grocery store and had also trained as a stockbroker.
-When Cardone was 10 years old, his father died in 1968, and a decade later, his brother Curtis also died.
-He graduated from La Grange High School in Lake Charles in 1976 and went on to earn a degree in accounting from McNeese State University.
+When Cardone was 10 years old, his father died.
+A decade later, his brother Curtis also died.

+Cardone graduated from La Grange High School in Lake Charles in 1976 and went on to earn a degree in accounting from McNeese State University.
 Between the ages of 16 and 25, Cardone struggled with drug and substance abuse, experiencing three overdoses before ultimately entering a treatment center.

 Career

 After graduating from university, Cardone worked in a sales training company, where he traveled from Lake Charles to Houston, Texas and then to La Jolla, California, where he lived for 12 years.
 He moved into car sales and later became the president and CEO of Freedom Motorsports Group Inc. He owns Cardone Group, Cardone Enterprises and Cardone Real Estate Holdings.

 In 2016, Forbes listed Cardone as one of the "25 Marketing Influencers To Watch In 2017".
 As of 2023, HuffPost estimated that Cardone has 2.4 million subscribers on YouTube; 4.4 million and 6.8 million followers on Instagram and Facebook respectively.
-Cardone has written five books: The 10X Rule, Sell or Be Sold, Closers Survival Guide, If You’re Not First, You’re Last, and Sell to Survive.
-He contributes to Fox & Friends and has been featured in the Wall Street Journal, appeared on CNBC, CNN.
-He has also appeared on Turnaround King and Undercover Billionaire.

 In late 2024, Cardone launched a bitcoin real estate fund.